tc39/proposal-smart-pipelines/readme.md

 bitwise operations, `typeof`, `instanceof`, `await`, `yield` and `yield *`, and `throw` expressions.
 In particular, the styles of [functional programming][], [dataflow programming][], and [tacit programming][] may benefit from pipelining.
-The smart pipe operator can simply handle them all.
+The smart pipeline operator can simply handle them all.

 Note also that it was not necessary to include parentheses for `capitalize` or `new User.Message`; they were implicitly included as a unary function call and a